inbravo/aws-feature-set/README.md

 	- This can be used for Disaster Recovery (DR) purpose only
 	- This option has to be selected at instance creation time
 	- This option is not useful for improving performance / scaling
+- Maximum 30000 IOPS allowed on a MySQL and Oracle RDS instance
+- Maximum 6 TB size allowed on a MySQL and Oracle RDS instance

 <p align="center"><img src="/images/cloudguru/rds-multi-az.png" width="700"></p>
 <p align="center"><img src="/images/cloudguru/rds.png" width="700"></p>